THE ROMAN SPRING of toomanycats

 I've tried every avenue I could to write original music with these guys and all my efforts have come to naught.

 I made an appointment for the singer to meet at my house and write together and the guy stiffed me at 9 AM on a Tuesday morning.
 Didn't' show up and didn't call.
 When I finally called him he said he'd been out late and was sleeping in.
 In one of the bands I was recently involved in there was guy named Matt who did the exact same thing to me.
 Matt was an alcoholic and coke head.
 I suspected I was dealing with the same thing once again.
 Honestly, it was a stake in the heart for me about the possibility of writing together.
 I was crestfallen, because I knew then what I was dealing with.
-Well, not knew exactly, but it didn't really matter whether it was an alcohol thing, a drug thing, a girlfriend issue, flat out lack of respect for me and my time, or whatever . . . because it all means the same thing: I'm dealing with a person I have no future working with in serious, creative, professional relationship.
+Well, not knew exactly, but it didn't really matter whether it was an alcohol thing, a drug thing, a girlfriend issue, flat out lack of respect for me and my time, or whatever . . . because it all means the same thing: I'm dealing with a person I have no future working with in a serious, creative, professional relationship.

 I've sent the band half a dozen demos of my original songs, and nobody has learned them.